ahmedkhan25/NativeODATAClientTester/README.md

  https://components.xamarin.com/view/modernhttpclient

  In general the results appear to be faster using the ModernHTTPClient code as seen here:
- (for 800 entries a gain of 4 Seconds)
+ (for 800 entries a gain of about 5 Seconds)

  ![screencap](http://i.imgur.com/C2a71S7.png)